cardat/air-health-sws-airflow/SERVER_INSTALL.md

 # Instructions to set up a simple instance of Airflow on a remote server

+All the documentation refers to an airflow root folder in which the scripts and the installation will be performed.
+This folder can be named `airflow` and created under the home directory of one of the users or directly under the `/opt/` folder as that would be a better location for the installation. __Be mindful of Linux permissions__ when creating, installing and running tasks!

 ## Installation

 1. Download and install miniconda on the server: